-Todd Bowman, Ph.D., LCPC todd.bowman@indwes.edu
+Todd Bowman, Ph.D., LCPC.....todd.bowman@indwes.edu

-Dr. Bowman, an Associate Professor of Counseling, earned his doctoral degree in Counseling Psychology from Oklahoma State University in 2008.
+Dr. Bowman, an Associate Professor of Counseling, and the Director of the Community Care Program.
+He earned his doctoral degree in Counseling Psychology from Oklahoma State University in 2008.
 He has taught counselor education since the fall of 2008 and joined the IWU Division of Graduate Counseling in the fall of 2014.

 Dr. Bowman specializes in human sexuality, sexual addiction, and psychological assessment, and published his first book, Angry birds and killer bees: Talking to you kids about sex through Beacon Hill Press in 2013.
+He is the editor of Reclaiming Sexual Wholeness: An Integrative Christian Approach to Sexual Addiction Treatment which is to be published in late 2021.
 He has taught for the Hong Kong Institute for Christian Counselors and presents regularly at state, national and international conferences.
-Dr. Bowman is a 2003 graduate of Mount Vernon Nazarene University and served as the director of the Oklahoma State

-University Nazarene Student Center during the course of his doctoral studies at OSU.
-He is married to Rebekah and they have three boys, Ethan, Graham and Titus.
+Dr. Bowman is a 2003 graduate of Mount Vernon Nazarene University and served as the director of the Oklahoma State University Nazarene Student Center during his doctoral studies at OSU.
+He is married to Rebekah, and they have three boys, Ethan, Graham, and Titus.

-Erin Davis, Ph.D, M.A., M.T.S....erin.davis@indwes.edu
+Erin Davis, Ph.D, M.A., M.T.S. ... ... erin.davis@indwes.edu

 Dr. Erin Davis received her Ph.D. and.
-M.A. in Counseling Psychology from Ball State University, with a cognate in Psychological Assessment.
-She also earned an M.T.S. from the Anderson School of Theology, and taught part-time at Anderson University and Ball State University before becoming an Associate Professor at Indiana Wesleyan University.
-Prior to earning her doctorate, she spent seven years working in Student Life as a Resident Director, while also teaching adjunct for the Liberal Arts, Psychology and Sociology departments.
+M.A. in Counseling Psychology from Ball State

-Dr. Davis completed her Internship year at the Notre Dame University Counseling Center, where she did individual and group therapy with undergraduate and graduate students as well as being active in social justice and outreach programs.
-She specializes in international student adjustment, trauma and abuse recovery, family dynamics and using dream work in therapy.
-She is involved in empathy research, and travelled with a team to Portugal last summer to compare the psychophysiological empathic responses of American and Portuguese students, using EEG and fMRI technology.
+University, with a cognate in Psychological Assessment.
+She also earned an M.T.S. from the Anderson School of Theology and taught part-time at Anderson University and Ball State University before becoming an Associate Professor at Indiana Wesleyan University.
+Prior to earning her doctorate, she spent seven years working in Student Life as a Resident Director, while also teaching adjunct for the Liberal Arts, Psychology, and Sociology departments.

-Dr. Davis and her husband, Todd (who also works in the field, as a family therapist), and her two children, SheaLah and Caleb, live in Anderson, Indiana.
-Erin and Todd have led several international short-term mission trips with teams of students from Anderson University, including service teams which worked in Peru, Grand Cayman, Australia and
+Dr. Davis completed her internship year at the Notre Dame University Counseling Center, where she did individual and group therapy with undergraduate and graduate students as well as being active in social justice and outreach programs.
+She specializes in international student adjustment, trauma and abuse recovery, family dynamics, and using dream work in therapy.
+She is involved in empathy research and traveled with a team to Portugal last summer to compare the psychophysiological empathic responses of American and Portuguese students, using EEG and fMRI technology.

-Uganda.
+Dr. Davis and her husband, Todd, and her two children SheaLah and Caleb, live in Anderson, Indiana.
+Erin and Todd have led several international short-term mission trips with teams of students from Anderson University, including service teams which worked in Peru, Grand Cayman, Australia, and Uganda.
+Dr. Davis most recently taught on Semester at Sea, a study abroad program focusing on international studies.